-- (1) Estimated yields on CLO equity investments are based on expected cash flows related to the instruments over their expected holding periods.
-See "Risks Related to Our Investments-CLO investments involve complex documentation and accounting considerations". - (2) These investments are generally subject to certain limitations on resale, and may be deemed to be "restricted securities" under the Securities Act of 1933, as amended. - (3) CLO equity investments are also considered structured finance investments or CLO subordinated debt positions.
-These investments are entitled to recurring distributions which are generally equal to the remaining cash flow of payments made by underlying securities less contractual payments to debt holders and fund expenses. - (4) Amortized cost reflects accretion of effective yield less any cash distributions received or entitled to be received from CLO structured finance investments. - (5) The fair value of all investments was determined using significant, unobservable inputs, and was determined in good faith by the Board. - (6) Maturity represents the contractual maturity date of the CLO subordinated debt positions.
-Expected maturity and cash flows, not contractual maturity and cash flows, were utilized in deriving the effective yield of the investments. - (7) Security issued by an affiliate of named portfolio company. - (8) We do not "control" and are not an "affiliate" of any of our portfolio companies, each as defined in the 1940 Act.
-In general, under the 1940 Act, we would be presumed to "control" a portfolio company if we owned 25% or more of its voting securities and would be an "affiliate" of a portfolio company if we owned 5% or more of its voting securities.
+- (1) These investments are generally subject to certain limitations on resale, and may be deemed to be "restricted securities" under the Securities Act. - (2) Structured finance investments, including income notes and subordinated notes, are considered CLO subordinated debt positions.
+CLO subordinated debt positions are entitled to recurring distributions which are generally equal to the remaining cash flow of payments made by underlying securities less contractual payments to debt holders and fund expenses.
+These securities are colloquially referred to as CLO equity. - (3) The rate disclosed is the estimated effective yield, generally established at purchase and re-evaluated upon receipt of distributions, and based upon projected amounts and timing of future distributions and the projected amount and timing of terminal principal payments at the time of estimation.
+The estimated effective yield and investment cost may ultimately not be realized.
+As of October 31, 2020, the Company's weighted-average effective yield on its aggregate CLO structured finance positions, based on current amortized cost, was 13.32%.
+See "Risks Related to Our Investments-CLO investments involve complex documentation and accounting considerations." - (4) As of October 31, 2020, the effective accretable yield has been estimated to be 0%, as the aggregate amount of projected distributions, including projected distributions related to liquidation of the underlying portfolio upon the security's anticipated optional redemption, is less than current amortized cost.
+Projected distributions are periodically monitored and re-evaluated.
+All actual distributions will be recognized as reductions to amortized cost until such time, if and when occurring, a future aggregate amount of then-projected distributions exceeds the security's then-current amortized cost. - (5) The fair value of all investments was determined using significant, unobservable inputs, and was determined in good faith by the Board. - (6) Maturity date represents the contractual maturity date of the CLO subordinated debt positions.
+Projected cash flows, including the projected amount and timing of terminal principal payments which may be projected to occur prior to the contractual maturity date, were utilized in deriving the effective yield of the investments. - (7) Security issued by an affiliate of named issuer. - (8) We do not "control" and are not an "affiliate" of any of our portfolio investments, each as defined in the 1940 Act.
+In general, under the 1940 Act, we would be presumed to "control" a portfolio investment if we owned 25% or more of its voting securities and would be an "affiliate" of a portfolio investment if we owned 5% or more of its voting securities.